carloscaguana/test-repo/gitBasics.md

 This command compares your staged changes to your last commit.
 Use this command to see what you've staged that will go into your next commit.

+### Committing your Changes
+To commit changes that are staged, you use the following command:

+`git commit`

+This command will open the an editor (usually vim or emacs) where the user can write the desired commit message.
+A faster way to commit without opening up an editor is by using the command:

+`git commit -m "message"`

+### Skipping the Staging Area

+`git commit -a -m "message"`

+This command can be used to skip the staging area.
+By doing so, all the tracked files that have been changed are automatically staged and committed.
+The `-a` flag might include unwanted changes to your commit.

+### Removing Files
+Before removing a file from Git, the file you want to remove has to be unstaged.

 ---
 ### How to push an existing repository from git bash